 # 2 – What She’s Doing Now

-For some people, Brooks’ ‘What She’s Doing Now’ might not be on their top list songs of their singer.
+For some people, Brooks’ ‘What She’s Doing Now’ might not be on their top list.
 However, we incorporated it in our list of top ten Garth Brooks songs due to various reasons.
 The performance of this song was extra-convincing due to its perfect composition involving an ex-lover who casts a shadow on a featured individual’s life.
 Additionally, in the second month of 1992, this song topped the list of the singles chart for approximately four weeks.
 To date, ‘What She’s Doing Now’ remains the favorite Garth Brooks song for most people whose real-life experiences relate to the lyrics in this song.

 # 1 – The Dance